 3 Fancy Napkin Folds That Are Easy to Learn!

-How to Fold a Rose
+How to Fold a Napkin Rose

 This pretty flower fold is perfect for baby showers, bridal showers, and spring brunches.
 We love the idea of using a variety of differently colored napkins to personalize the table setting for each attendee.

-Fold Your Napkin Into a Triangle
+Fold the Napkin Into a Triangle

-Turn and Roll
+Rotate and Roll

-Flip and Tuck the End
+Tuck in the End

-Pull Out the Petals
+Spread the Petals

 Flip and Style

-How to Fold an Elf Boot
+How to Fold a Napkin Elf Boot

-Fold Your Napkin in Quarters
+Fold Napkin in Half, Twice

-Fold Sides in and Down
+Fold the Sides In and Down

-Fold Sides in Again
+Fold the Sides in Again

-Fold the Right Side Into the Left Side
+Fold Right Side Into the Left Side

 Fold and Tuck

-How to Fold a Christmas Tree
+How to Fold a Napkin Christmas Tree

 To sprinkle in some holiday cheer, dress your table up with these fun tree napkins.
-The folds are simple, but produce a pretty effect reminiscent of the evergreen boughs we love to decorate during the holidays.
+The folds are simple but produce a pretty effect reminiscent of the evergreen boughs we love to decorate during the holidays.

-Fold the Napkin in Two Quarters
+Fold the Napkin in Half, Twice

-Pull the Open End Up
+Rotate, Pull the Top Flap Up